$3,100,000Pressure sore death

 Behavioral Signs

-When a nursing home resident has sudden behavioral changes, it can indicate a larger problem.
+When a nursing home resident has sudden behavioral changes, it can indicate a more significant problem.
 Behavioral changes that might indicate nursing home abuse or neglect include:

 • Rocking or other self-soothing behaviors